Published on

 I'm a Senior Product Manager at BrowserStack, and this is a story about how we built an exciting feature.
 For those of you who are unfamiliar with BrowserStack, think of it like the AWS of Testing.
 BrowserStack has a plethora of products - including a device cloud that provides on-demand access to any popular Android or iOS device for manual or automation testing.

-I'm helping build a 0-1 product called Test Observability - an all-in-one test reporting, debugging, monitoring and analytics solution.
+I'm building a 0-1 product called Test Observability - an all-in-one test reporting, debugging, monitoring and analytics solution.
 We're trying to change the way that automation tests are leveraged in the modern CI/CD pipeline.

 What is the Quality Gate feature?
 Why did we build it?